No 54 Squadron RAF

 Formed at Castle Bromwich on 5 May 1916, No 54 Squadron, like many others formed at the same time, was tasked with Home Defence duties flying BE2Cs.
 Four months later, however, it transferred to day fighter missions and moved to France escorting bombers and attacking observation balloons.
 The final months of the War were spent flying Camels in ground attack as well as fighter sorties.
 In February 1919, the Squadron returned to the UK, disbanding some ten months later.

 The Squadron was reformed at Hornchurch on 15 January 1930 as a fighter squadron equipped initially with Siskins then subsequently Bulldogs, Gauntlets and Gladiators before the Squadron's first monoplane, the Spitfire, arrived in March 1939.
 The early days of the Second World War were spent patrolling the Kent coast, until, in May-June 1940; the unit provided air cover for the evacuation of Dunkirk.
-Following on from this, the Squadron was heavily engaged in the Battle of Britain until moving North to regroup prior to undertaking coastal patrols.
+It then operated throughout the Battle of Britain until moving to Catterick to undertake coastal patrols in September.
+Returning to Hornchurch in February 1941, the squadron continued offensive operations over France until November, when it moved to Castletown in Scotland.

 On 28 May 1942 British Prime Minister Winston Churchill agreed to an Australian Government request to dispatch three fully equipped Spitfire squadrons to Australia to reinforce the RAAF.
 The squadrons selected were the Australian No. 452 and No. 457 Squadrons as well as the British No. 54 Squadron RAF.
+In June 1942 the squadron moved south to Wellingore to prepare for the move.
 On 20 June the squadron left England on board the MV Stirling Castle, which was also carrying the men of No. 452 and No. 457 Squadrons.
 In mid-1942, the Squadron left for Australia and joined the battle against the Japanese.

 The Japanese were to claim three fighters, which they identified as Buffalos and P-39s, shot down.
 In fact neither side had suffered any loss!